GSA/digitalgov.gov/content/communities/manage-listserv-subscription.md

 To verify a message for distribution:

 * Click the link in the confirmation email you receive from the Listserv.
-The link will look similar to this: `To APPROVE the message: https://listserv.gsa.gov/cgi-bin/wa.exe?OK=A307E2C&L=_TESTLIST_`
+The link will look similar to this:

+_`To APPROVE the message: https://listserv.gsa.gov/cgi-bin/wa.exe?OK=A307E2C&L=TESTLIST`_

 **OR**

-* REPLY to the confirmation email message
+* REPLY to the confirmation email message.
-* Type the word “OK”—without the quotes—in the body of the message
+* Type the word “OK” —without the quotes— in the body of the message.
-* Erase all other text in the body of the message, including signature blocks, then send
+* Erase all other text in the body of the message, including signature blocks, then send.

 Note, some email systems have trouble processing the link, so try the “OK” method described above if the “click” option doesn’t work for you.